bablokb/apiinst/doc/apiinst.md

 Apiinst now also supports the installation of a Raspbian image to HDD/SDD.
 Technically, the Pi still needs an SD-card for the small boot-partition, but the large root-partition can reside on an USB connected HDD/SDD or an USB-stick.
-Although throuput of an USB-device is still limited, it is usually better than the throuput of the SD-card.
+Although throughput of an USB-device is still limited, it is usually better than the throughput of the SD-card.

 To install an image to an USB-device, you have to plug in the device in addition to the SD-card.
 Assume your SD-card is on `/dev/sdb` and your